ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 requires him to keep such things to himself.
 When thou dost enter into l
 his office, have care to thyself that thou dost not look at what may be ly- |
 ing open, for that is not meet in the sight of good breeding.
-Neithe
+Neither ex
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_spirit-of-the-times_1858-08-21_28_28&#0036;9/pct:15.945406,74.864499,37.300266,4.076332/600,/0/default.jpg"/>
 </td>